felangel/bloc/docs/flutterweathertutorial.md

 ### MetaWeather API Client

 > The MetaWeather API Client is independent of our application.
 As a result, we will create it as an internal package (and could even publish it on [pub.dev](https://pub.dev)).
-We can then use the package by adding it to our `pubspec.yaml`.
+We can then use the package by adding it to the `pubspec.yaml` for the repository layer, which will handle data requests for our main weather application.

 Create a new directory on the project level called `packages`.
 This directory will store all of our internal packages.